emichael/dslabs/handout-files/README.md

 ### Common Issues
-- If search tests fail to find states that should be reachable and only finds a few unique states, make sure `equals` and `hashCode` are properly implemented for your nodes, messages, and timeouts (especially if you created any classes).
+- If search tests fail to find states that should be reachable and only finds a few unique states, make sure `equals` and `hashCode` are properly implemented for your nodes, messages, and timers (especially if you created any classes).
 - Using `==` instead of `equals` in your code for references (non-primitives) is almost always wrong.
-The test infrastructure will clone (i.e. serialize/deserialize) your nodes, messages, and timeouts, breaking pointer equality.
+The test infrastructure will clone (i.e. serialize/deserialize) your nodes, messages, and timers, breaking pointer equality.
-- If your search tests time out because there are too many unique states, check that all of your message and timeout handlers are *deterministic*.
+- If your search tests time out because there are too many unique states, check that all of your message and timer handlers are *deterministic*.
 Also, you'll want as many of them to be idempotent as possible.
 - Your code should not acquire any locks, except in clients by using `synchronized` on handlers and the client interface methods.
 Concurrency is handled by the framework.
 Use of locking data structures (e.g. `Hashtable`) is